aabdoo23/attendanceSystem/README.md

 The project also includes JUnit test cases for the DAO classes in the test package.

+# Future adjustments
+- Create a seperate leaves report list and print for heads and employees
+- Dark mode cuz my eyes
+- I'll add some stuff later

 For more information about the classes and methods used in this project, please contact me.